graycenw/website/content/home/bio.md

 author: admin
 ---

-I'm a science writer developing my skills and honing my writerly vibes as a student in the science communication master's program at the University of California, Santa Cruz.
+I'm a science writer developing my skills and honing my writerly vibes in the science communication master's program at the University of California, Santa Cruz.
 I'm also a biochemist with a doctorate from the University of Colorado Boulder.